 Figure 2 shows a class 1 lever with labeled positions for the fulcrum, effort, and load.

-i.)
-Using Figure 2, state which position (effort, load, or fulcrum) must be changed to reduce the effort needed to lift the load.
+Using Figure 2, state which position (effort, load, or fulcrum) should be moved (and in which direction) to reduce the effort needed to lift the load.

 Figure 3 shows a cam and follower system where a rotating cam drives a vertical follower up and down.